mradcliffe/docker-core-sprint/README.md

 ### 2. Extract docker-core-sprint directory

    1. Extract the docker-core-sprint-RELEASE.zip file to your Desktop.
 It is required to be within your user directory for Windows and MacOS users.
+   2. Browse to this directory.
+   3. Unzip the docker-installers.zip file.

 <a name="install"></a>
 ### 3. Install Docker and Other Requirements